HackSecret/Spring-2023/SPONSOR-CHALLENGES.md

 Winners will be picked based on creativity, utility, and functionality.

 Some examples to spur the creative process and get contestants thinking:

--Staking derivative for the SIENNA token.
+- Staking derivative for the SIENNA token.
--Delta Neutral vaults for SiennaSwap/SiennaLend.
+- Delta Neutral vaults for SiennaSwap/SiennaLend.
--A peer-to-peer escrow contract to sell unused SiennaLaunch IDO allocations.
+- A peer-to-peer escrow contract to sell unused SiennaLaunch IDO allocations.

 Good luck!